-We had talked with a larger agency, and felt like just a number to them.
-When we looked at Angel, and then interviewed, we felt they would be our advocates through the process, and would treat us with personalized care.
-Having a team that has themselves adopted made us feel like they knew this road, and would be very good at leading us through the many twists and turns adoption has.
+We had talked with a larger adoption agency and felt like just a number to them.
+When we looked at Angel and interviewed with them, we felt they would be our advocates through the process and would treat us with personalized care.
+Having a team that has adopted themselves made us feel like they knew this road and would be very good at leading us through the many twists and turns adoption has.

 What were you most excited about?